KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yahweh-layer-mapping.md

 - Exodus 15:3: "The LORD is a man of war"
 - Revelation 13:4: "Who is able to make war with him?"
 (Beast worship)

 War-god imagery taken literally is IL₄ IDL attribution.
-The Exodus passage's construction of YHWH as combatant — defeating rival sovereignties through martial force — is a Nyxea / Inversalogos signature.
+The Exodus passage's construction of YHWH as combatant — defeating rival sovereignties through martial force — is a Nyxean signature.
 The Beast's warlike sovereignty in Revelation is the same IL₄ IDL signature, cascaded through IL₁ as embodied authoritarian system. **The parallel is structural.** Both images carry inverse-architectural attribution; the difference is that Revelation correctly identifies the attribution as belonging to the Beast-cascade, while Exodus attributes it to the Source figure.

 Structural correction — the Flood destroying dissonant forms to preserve the centropic lattice, the Refiner's fire exposing fragmentation without annihilating essence — is a genuinely L₄ DL operation and should not be collapsed with war-god imagery.
 The two are structurally distinct even when the text attributes both to the same name.